SkylineCommunications/dataminer-docs/user-guide/Getting_started/Installing_a_DMA/Unattended_DM_installation.md

 The unattended installation process can be used to install a standalone DMA, but also to install a cluster, set up Failover, or even add a DMA to an existing cluster.

 > [!NOTE]
+>
-> The 10.2.0 installer currently does not support unattended installation of a cluster.
+> - The 10.2.0 installer currently does not support unattended installation of a cluster.
+> - Unattended installation of a DataMiner System with OpenSearch database is currently not supported.

 To make sure the installation is executed correctly, a valid configuration file and license file must be included in the same folder as *Setup.exe*.
 See [Unattended installation configuration file](#unattended-installation-configuration-file).